On this page

 Since our shared goal is for scholars to become independently funded by the end of their K award period (or earlier), we set out these general guidelines for scholars to consider:

-- One multidisciplinary, R01 grant (or equivalent) submitted.
+- Develop Specific Aims for an R01 grant (or equivalent)

 Scholar Performance Reviews

-- Scholars, in consultation with their mentors, create a "career development plan" for review by their "K Advisor" (the CTSI KL2 Director or his designee).
+- Scholars, in consultation with their mentors, create a "career development plan" for review by their "K Advisor".

 Six months later and then annually